 The “export tariff” paid homeowners for the surplus energy they exported to the national grid.
 Rates were fixed by government for the entire contract term and were around the market rate for electricity.
 It was 3.82p/kWh until August 2012 and then 5.38p until the Feed-In Tariff scheme ended.
 Under the Feed-In Tariff all households were paid the same rate which was 50% of all the energy generated by the solar panels.
 The actual amount exported to the grid was not measured, so everyone got this regardless of how much electricity they exported.This has changed slightly in 2019 and is called the generation rate tariff.
 Your supplier agrees a set rate to pay you for the energy per kWh you generate.
 It is important to say that the rate will change each year for new projects and will change based on inflation.
 The payments will be like the FIT and will be paid to you for 20 years and more probably, for as long as the system generates enough energy.

 Though the Feed-In tariff has come to an end, some of the excess electricity generated by your solar energy will inevitably go back to the grid and as under current legislation it would be illegal not to be paid for this a new system has been devised.
 This is where the Smart Export Guarantee comes in to play.

 ‘Rent a roof’ schemes no longer exist due to the government scrapping the FIT.

-Lastly, there is the renewable heat incentive (RHI).
-This could be used with ‘solar thermal’ systems that warm your hot water.
+There is also the renewable heat incentive (RHI).
+This can be used with ‘solar thermal’ systems that warm your hot water.
 Payments are made for up to 7 years and based on the amount of heat your system makes.
 If you own your own home in England, Scotland or Wales, you can apply via the government website.

-it is often asked if it is possibly to fit or even build your own solar panel system.
+It is often asked if it is possible to fit or even build your own solar panel system.
 And yes, it is possible to do this, and this is a much cheaper option.
 There are some things to consider: